peterhcharlton/ppg-beats/docs/functions/spar_beat_detector.md

 none

 ##  Author
-Callum Pettit and Philip Aston - wrote the code: 'SPARcycleTimesPPG' Peter H. Charlton - modified the code slightly (as indicated), but mainly just wrote this wrapper
+Callum Pettit and Philip Aston - wrote the code: 'SPARcycleTimesPPG' and 'find_acl' Peter H. Charlton - modified the code slightly (as indicated), but mainly just wrote this wrapper

 ##  Documentation